/ BLOG

 Here are some other things to consider when in those early research phases:

-• Who is my target audience?
-How am I going to reach them?
+• Who is the target audience and how to reach them?

-• What is going to make my business stand out from the competition?
+• How can a business stand out from the competition?
 Find your point of difference and try to tap into niche markets to really edge out from the crowd

 2. Business plan